G-groups of Cohen-Macaulay Rings with $n$-Cluster Tilting Objects: Abstract

 \section{Abstract}

 Let $(R, \mfm, k)$ denote a local Cohen-Macaulay ring such that the category of maximal Cohen-Macaulay $R$-modules $\mcm R$ contains an $n$-cluster tilting object $L$.
-In this paper, we compute $G_1(R) := K_1(\Mod R)$ explicitly as a direct sum of a free group and a specified quotient of $\aut_R(L)_\ab$ when $R$ is a $k$-algebra and $k$ is algebraically closed.
-Moreover, we give some explicit computations of $\aut_R(L)_\ab$ and $G_1(R)$ for certain hypersurface singularities.
+In this paper, we compute the Quillen $K$-group $G_1(R) := K_1(\Mod R)$ explicitly as a direct sum of a finitely generated free abelian group and an explicit quotient of $\aut_R(L)_\ab$ when $R$ is a $k$-algebra and $k$ is algebraically closed with characteristic not two.
+Moreover, we compute $\aut_R(L)_\ab$ and $G_1(R)$ for certain hypersurface singularities.